ctdhr/ctdhr.github.io/pages/2019-12-04-ad_passwords.md

 ### Recommendations

-I highly recommend running this tool on a machine separate from the actual AD server, as it consumes a lot of CPU horsepower.
+I highly recommend running this tool on a machine separate from an actual [Domain Controller](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-adts/b645c125-a7da-4097-84a1-2fa7cea07714#gt_76a05049-3531-4abd-aec8-30e19954b4bd), as it consumes a lot of CPU horsepower.
 It also makes sense to run this on a machine only accessible to trustworthy persons since the results will be written directly to disk.

 ## Takeaway